Tips, Tricks + Tools For Healthy Hair Growth

 healthy_hair_growth_headspa_scalpspa_sandiego_hairspa

-This list includes things that have helped me and other women since I started the business in 2022.
-Please view it as suggestions, not requirements!
-You can find out why I started the business in my other blog post, "I Broke My Ankle - Now what?"
+This list includes things that have helped me and my clients since I started my business in 2022.
+Please view these as suggestions, not requirements!
+You can also find out why I started my business in my other blog post,"I Broke My Ankle - Now what?"

 Vitamins/Supplements: